amd/ZenDNN/benchdnn/doc/grp_matmul.md

 Benchmarks multiple independent matrix multiplications executed via `group_matmul_direct`.
 Each operation can have its own dimensions and non-contiguous buffers.
-Supports parallel execution with CCD-aware scheduling and an optional MoE (Mixture of Experts) weighted-reduce post-op that fuses expert outputs into token-major rows.
+Supports parallel execution with CCD-aware scheduling, an optional MoE (Mixture of Experts) weighted-reduce post-op that fuses expert outputs into token-major rows, and an optional gated activation post-op (silu_and_mul, gelu_and_mul, swiglu_oai_mul) for fused gate+up projections.

 Use cases include MoE expert layers, multi-head attention projections, parallel Q/K/V computation, and any workload requiring grouped GEMMs